microsoft/Broadcast-Development-Kit/README.md

 Extraction of any of those streams can be done with the following configurations:
 - SRT in "caller" mode (you have a SRT listener waiting to receive a connection from this solution).
 - SRT in "listener" mode (the solution will wait for a SRT caller to connect and get the content).
-- RTMP / RTMPS in "push" mode (you have a RTMP URL you want to push the stream to.)
+- RTMP / RTMPS in "push" mode (you have a RTMP URL you want to push the stream to).
+- RTMP / RTMPS in "pull" mode (the solution will wait for an RTMP client to connect and retrieve the content).

 ### Injection